Boolean satisfiability problem: Conjunctive normal form

-Another variant is the not-all-equal 3-satisfiability problem (also called NAE3SAT).

-Given a conjunctive normal form with three literals per clause, the problem is to determine if an assignment to the variables exists such that in no clause all three literals have the same truth value.
-This problem is NP-complete, too, even if no negation symbols are admitted, by Schaefer's dichotomy theorem.

 Linear SAT

 A 3-SAT formula is Linear SAT (LSAT) if each clause (viewed as a set of literals) intersects at most one other clause, and, moreover, if two clauses intersect, then they have exactly one literal in common.
 An LSAT formula can be depicted as a set of disjoint semi-closed intervals on a line.
 Deciding whether an LSAT formula is satisfiable is NP-complete.

 2-satisfiability

 SAT is easier if the number of literals in a clause is limited to at most 2, in which case the problem is called 2-SAT.
 This problem can be solved in polynomial time, and in fact is complete for the complexity class NL.
-If additionally all OR operations in literals are changed to XOR operations, the result is called exclusive-or 2-satisfiability, which is a problem complete for the complexity class SL = L.
+If additionally all OR operations in literals are changed to XOR operations, then the result is called exclusive-or 2-satisfiability, which is a problem complete for the complexity class SL = L.

 Horn-satisfiability

 The problem of deciding the satisfiability of a given conjunction of Horn clauses is called Horn-satisfiability, or HORN-SAT.

-It can be solved in polynomial time by a single step of the Unit propagation algorithm, which produces the single minimal model of the set of Horn clauses (w.r.t. the set of literals assigned to TRUE).
+It can be solved in polynomial time by a single step of the unit propagation algorithm, which produces the single minimal model of the set of Horn clauses (w.r.t. the set of literals assigned to TRUE).
 Horn-satisfiability is P-complete.
 It can be seen as P's version of the Boolean satisfiability problem.
 Also, deciding the truth of quantified Horn formulas can be done in polynomial time.

 Horn clauses are of interest because they are able to express implication of one variable from a set of other variables.
-Indeed, one such clause ¬x1 ∨ ... ∨ ¬xn ∨ y can be rewritten as x1 ∧ ... ∧ xn → y, that is, if x1,...,xn are all TRUE, then y needs to be TRUE as well.
+Indeed, one such clause ¬x1 ∨ ... ∨ ¬xn ∨ y can be rewritten as x1 ∧ ... ∧ xn → y; that is, if x1,...,xn are all TRUE, then y must be TRUE as well.

-A generalization of the class of Horn formulae is that of renameable-Horn formulae, which is the set of formulae that can be placed in Horn form by replacing some variables with their respective negation.
+A generalization of the class of Horn formulas is that of renameable-Horn formulae, which is the set of formulas that can be placed in Horn form by replacing some variables with their respective negation.
 For example, (x1 ∨ ¬x2) ∧ (¬x1 ∨ x2 ∨ x3) ∧ ¬x1 is not a Horn formula, but can be renamed to the Horn formula (x1 ∨ ¬x2) ∧ (¬x1 ∨ x2 ∨ ¬y3) ∧ ¬x1 by introducing y3 as negation of x3.
 In contrast, no renaming of (x1 ∨ ¬x2 ∨ ¬x3) ∧ (¬x1 ∨ x2 ∨ x3) ∧ ¬x1 leads to a Horn formula.
 Checking the existence of such a replacement can be done in linear time; therefore, the satisfiability of such formulae is in P as it can be solved by first performing this replacement and then checking the satisfiability of the resulting Horn formula.